n64blog/n64blog.github.io/_posts/2016-12-30-rogue-squadron-a-star-wars-story.md

 - It’s a short game -- if you’re not a fan of retreading old ground then you’ll get bored of it quickly.
 - High-quality graphics mean that the frame rate occasionally suffers, making the game difficult to play at times.
 - Dogfighting is tricky and requires a lot of practice.

+## Want to learn more about other Star Wars games on the N64? ##

+Check out our post on [Star Wars: Shadows of the Empire](/article/2016/12/19/shadows-of-the-empire-a-star-wars-story.html).